Vida-1/reading-notes/index.md

 # Code 201 Reading Notes

-##### This sie will store notes on the daily readings assigned in the software development course Coding 201.
+##### This site will store notes on the daily readings assigned in the software development course Coding 201.

 # Contents
 * [Read: 01  - Introductory HTML and JavaScript](read01_201.md)